sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-11-17-belgrade-part1.md

 ---
 title: Belgrade, Part 1
 date: 2023-11-17
-description: "No expections"
+description: "No expectations"
 #tags: ["emoji"]
 thumbnail: /images/travel4/PXL_20231118_095551206.jpg
 ---

 Due to our lack of extended visas, the kids and I were going to extend our ‘leave Turkey by date’ with a few days added onto our 5 day planned Italy trip.
 So why did I pick Belgrade?
 Well, it started with a search of direct flights from Ankara, that were outside Turkey and were geographically located between Turkey and Rome (where we were headed to next).
 Then I narrowed it down to places I hadn’t been before and that had direct flights to Rome.
 With all those parameters entered into the Sara Mental Travel Computer (SMTC) we landed (pun intended) on Belgrade.

 There were mixed emotions going into this trip.
 The prior week was super busy with work, so I didn't have a free moment to do any research.
 The most I had done was before even booking the plan tickets, which consisted of 'things to do in Belgrade with kids'.
 The google search gave some blogs and I felt like it would work for 4 days.
 For me, part of the fun of the trip is the research.
 I really do love it and can do it for hours at night...which is what I did for months before our big trip started.
 I hated the feeling of going to a new city and not having even the vaguest of plans.
 And the thought of 'what if I don't research it well and we miss something?!'
 That has gone away a bit with kids and there are just things we'll miss because of tired legs or hungry tummies.
-I do pride myself on my abiilty to research and plan, but it just wasn't in the cards for this trip.
+I do pride myself on my ability to research and plan, but it just wasn't in the cards for this trip.
 Worst case we'll see the rivers, some old buildings, eat some good food and play at parks.
 The trip surpassed all that, even though expectations were low.
 And it didn't help that I had been averaging 6hrs of sleep a night for the last 5 days.
 But here goes...Belgrade!

 The Air Serbia website did not accept my credit card to add a bag and being a 10-day trip, with access to a washing machine in each place, we decided to backpack it.
 Minimal clothes, but we had a washing machine each place we were staying.